 Finally, I want to conclude with the questions to ask as you consider talent strategies in your organisation.

 - How do you define talent in your organisation?

 - Is there an understanding that people prefer to learn differently?

 - Are their development plans in line with how they prefer to grow?

 - Do you need a more structured way to develop your talent that will target their strengths & strengthen your talent pipeline?

 Interested in learning more?

-If you found this information interesting, my team and I recently dissected this topic in our Human Capital Webinar Series on Learning Agility.
+If you found this information interesting, my team and I recently dissected this topic in our People Advisory Webinar Series on Learning Agility.
 Click on the links to hear more about this topic or register for one of our upcoming webinar topics.
 If you have any questions, please feel free to email me.

 If you’re interested in reading more about this topic, please see below a list of articles and work that this article is based on: